-“You know, over the years, these stories have been missed and [veterns have] been reticent for so long without about saying them,” says Winston Churchill Parker, 100-year-old rancher, SAIT alumnus and Second World War veteran.
+“You know, over the years, these stories have been missed and [veterans have] been reticent for so long about saying them,” says Winston Churchill Parker, 100-year-old rancher, SAIT alumnus and Second World War veteran.
 “So over the last few years the [Royal Canadian] Legion has been telling us, ‘If you don’t tell your stories now, they’re gone forever.’”

 Despite his age, Parker carries a physical strength and accounts his life in vivid detail, both in person and in his biography Saddles and Service, written by close friend and fellow SAIT grad, Elaine Taylor Thomas (Journalism ’74).